GabrieleSocrate/Text-Mining-/README.md

 - loading the data
 - ensuring the dataset is free of missing values and other inconsistencies, keeping only relevant columns

-3. BiLSTM Model
+### 2. BiLSTM

-BiLSTM with GloVe embeddings:
-bidirectional LSTM architecture for sentiment classification of financial news, using pre-trained GloVe embeddings to capture semantic relationships between words.
+- BiLSTM with GloVe embeddings: bidirectional LSTM architecture for sentiment classification of financial news, using pre-trained GloVe embeddings to capture semantic relationships between words.

-data preprocessing and balancing: cleaning the dataset, balancing sentiment classes, tokenizing text, and applying sequence padding.
+- data preprocessing and balancing: cleaning the dataset, balancing sentiment classes, tokenizing text, and applying sequence padding.

-hyperparameter tuning:
-performing grid search to identify the optimal model configuration.
+- hyperparameter tuning: performing grid search to identify the optimal model configuration.

-model training and evaluation: training the BiLSTM model on the processed dataset and evaluating its performance on the test set.
+- model training and evaluation: training the BiLSTM model on the processed dataset and evaluating its performance on the test set.

-saving model artifacts:
-storing checkpoints, grid search results, and evaluation outputs to allow reuse without retraining and to enable dashboard integration.
+- saving model artifacts: storing checkpoints, grid search results, and evaluation outputs to allow reuse without retraining and to enable dashboard integration.

 ### 3. Bert Models
 #### DistilBert fine-tuning:
 - transformers model which was pretrained by knowledge distillation using BERT as foundational model.